 Baptisms are a wonderful occasion for our Christ the King community to join together and welcome our newest members into the Church.
 Our parish celebrates Baptisms about every three weeks.
-We usually schedule three months out from the time of your meeting with Casey Kiser.
+We usually schedule three months out from the time of your meeting with Stu McEntegart.
 This is due to a high demand of Baptisms.

 The Baptism ceremony begins with a blessing at the beginning of the 12:30pm Mass, with the remainder of the ceremony immediately following the Mass in the Church.
 Thus, seating for the child, parents and godparents will be reserved in the front left section of the Church and therefore must be in place before the Mass begins.

 It is recommended that the rest of your family and guests arrive early if they wish to sit near the front of the Church.